calagopus/website/web/docs/panel/features/admin/servers.md

 ### Backups

 All backups of this server: Name, **Kind**, **Source**, Node, Checksum, Size, Files, and Created, with failed backups flagged.
 Kind separates the server's file archives from dumps of its [database instances](./database-agent-hosts.md), and Source names either the server files or the instance a dump came from.
 Restore and export to files are offered for file backups only.
 A warning icon appears when a backup lives on a different node than the server; those are not viewable from the client API.
-The **Only show partially detached backups** switch filters to exactly those.
+The **Only show partially detached backups** switch filters to exactly those, and also decides which failed backups the button below clears.

 Right-click a completed backup for **Download** (with a format submenu for streaming backups), **Restore**, **Export to Files**, **View Metadata** (raw JSON), and **Delete**.
 The owner-facing side is the [Backups](../server/backups.md) page.

+When there are failed backups, a **Delete Failed** button appears above the table (requires `nodes.backups`), showing how many it would remove.
+It asks for confirmation, keeps locked backups and any whose configuration is in maintenance, and runs in the background.
+A **Force** switch removes them even when the configuration is missing or the remote storage is unreachable, at the risk of leaving orphaned files behind.

 ![](./images/servers/backups.webp)